Setting up a Nikola site is really easy. You will need a few minutes’ time and a Python 3 interpreter.

 conf.pyfile to your liking.

-Input formats other than reStructuredText need some configuration, which has been described in The Nikola Manual.
+Input formats other than reStructuredText, Markdown, and raw HTML need some configuration, which has been described in The Nikola Handbook.

 When you’re done exploring, you should remove the demo content before deploying it to your server.
 Remove the demo stories, welcome post, demo gallery and listing manually.
 Run